How Incorrectly Inflated Tires Increase Surface Rolling Resistance

 Preventing increased rolling resistance starts with regular tire pressure checks.
 Here’s a step-by-step guide:

-• Check Monthly: Use a tire pressure gauge to measure pressure when tires are cold (before driving or after sitting for at least three hours).
+- Check Monthly: Use a tire pressure gauge to measure pressure when tires are cold (before driving or after sitting for at least three hours).

+- Refer to Manufacturer Specifications: The recommended pressure is listed on the driver’s side door jamb or in the owner’s manual.
 Avoid relying on the maximum pressure printed on the tire sidewall.

-Because of that, - Refer to Manufacturer Specifications: The recommended pressure is listed on the driver’s side door jamb or in the owner’s manual.
-Because of that, - Adjust for Temperature Changes: Tire pressure drops in cold weather and rises in heat. - Inspect for Damage: Look for punctures, cracks, or embedded objects that could lead to slow leaks.
+Practically speaking, - Adjust for Temperature Changes: Tire pressure drops in cold weather and rises in heat.
+Day to day, check pressure seasonally and adjust accordingly. - Inspect for Damage: Look for punctures, cracks, or embedded objects that could lead to slow leaks.

 FAQ About Tire Pressure and Rolling Resistance